Cloud9 on Raspberry Pi

 The Solution

-First of all we need an ide, I’ve chosen Cloud9 that is the opensource project on which is based c9.io.
+First of all we need an ide, I’ve chosen Cloud9 that is the open source project on which is based c9.io.

 Cloud9 is developed using various technologies, the most important is [Node.js][url-nodejs-website].